Curry–Howard correspondence

-In programming language theory and proof theory, the Curry–Howard correspondence is the direct relationship between computer programs and mathematical proofs.
+In programming language theory and proof theory, the Curry–Howard correspondence is a direct relationship between computer programs and mathematical proofs.
 It is also known as the Curry–Howard isomorphism or equivalence, or the proofs-as-programs and propositions- or formulae-as-types interpretation.

 It is a generalization of a syntactic analogy between systems of formal logic and computational calculi that was first discovered by the American mathematician Haskell Curry and the logician William Alvin Howard.
 It is the link between logic and computation that is usually attributed to Curry and Howard, although the idea is related to the operational interpretation of intuitionistic logic given in various formulations by L. E. J. Brouwer, Arend Heyting and Andrey Kolmogorov (see Brouwer–Heyting–Kolmogorov interpretation) and Stephen Kleene (see Realizability).
 The relationship has been extended to include category theory as the three-way Curry–Howard–Lambek correspondence.

 Origin, scope, and consequences

 The beginnings of the Curry–Howard correspondence lie in several observations: